 This stone mortar and pestle is awfully fun.
 Got a little frustration building up?
 Work it all out with this thing.
 It’s particularly suited for grinding large amounts of black pepper – much faster than a mill (call me wimpy, but I find it sigh-inspiring, trying to twist out a 1/2 teaspoon of pepper).
 I also use an electric coffee grinder devoted to spices (once you grind cloves in it, don’t use it again for coffee – you’ll never get all the clove residue out).
 Just take it slow.
 The friction of the blades can actually burn the spices.
 Grind the big pieces first (like the cinnamon sticks), and work your way down to the smallest.
 Bay leaves go last.

 Fresh, fragrant garam masala.
-Someday, I’ll share a Chicken Tikka Masala recipe.
+Try my Chicken Tikka Masala recipe, which takes great advantage of garam masala.
 Chicken heaven, I do believe.

 I have to admit that I don’t really measure out these ingredients anymore.
 I just grab a teaspoon, scaling the balance in favor of my favorite ingredients.